capacitor-community/sqlite/ImportExportJson.md

     - transaction building the schema (Tables, Indexes)
     - transaction creating the Table's Data (Insert, Update)

+### exportToJson method

+This method allow to download a database to a Json object.

+The export mode can be selected either **full** or **partial**

+To use the **partial** mode, it is mandatory to add a field **last_modified** to the schema of all tables in your database.
+The export to Json will take all the schema, indexes or data which have been modified **after** the synchronization date.

+### isJsonValid

+this method allow to check if the Json Object is valid before processing an import or validating the resulting Json Object from an export.

+### createSyncTable

+Should be use once to create the table where the synchronization date is stored.

+### setSyncDate
+Allow for updating the synchronization date.

 ## JSON Object

 The JSON object is built up using the following types

-It is **mandatory** that the first column in your database schema is a primary key of the table.
+It is **mandatory** that the first column in your database schema for all the tables is a primary key.
-This is requested to identify if the value given is an INSERT or an UPDATE SQL command to be executed
+This is requested to identify if the value given is an INSERT or an UPDATE SQL command to be executed.

 ```js
 export type jsonSQLite = {